Skip to main content

 Preview per PR

-A pull request gets its own ephemeral, auto-expiring release — a review app for agents.
+A pull request records its own ephemeral, auto-expiring preview release.

 The package is the harness’s own layout; the only Karta-specific file is an optional karta.toml for build hints.

-The first publish assigns a durable URL.
-New releases change the code behind it — never the URL.
+The first publish assigns a durable slug.
+New releases change the code behind agent.karta.sh/<org>/<agent> - never the slug.

 The end-to-end loop